Toggle menu

 Non-secure tenancy

-If the council decides they should leave the accommodation a Notice to Quit is served on the tenant and we have to give them 4 weeks to leave the property.
-If the tenant does not leave we can commence proceedings in the county court for possession of the accommodation.
-There is no defence against an order of possession; provided proper notice has been given the Court must grant an order.
+If we decide you should leave the property we'll serve a Notice to Quit on you.
+We have to give you 4 weeks to leave the property.
+If you do not leave we can commence proceedings in the county court for possession of the property.